moranyanuka/MaskGPCT/README.md

     --ckpts <ckpts path> \
     --exp_name <name>
 ```
 For completion, change completion to True at the file "cfgs/Mixup_models/generator.yaml".
-The number of decoding iteration can also be set there
+The number of decoding iteration can also be set there.

 ### Dataset

-We use **ShapeNet** for the MaskGPCT model.
+We use **ShapeNet** for training MaskGPCT model and ModelNet for completion tasks.

 The details of used datasets can be found in [DATASET.md](./DATASET.md).

 ### Visualization
-Some visualizations of generation of the model trained on the chair category.
+Some visualizations of generation of the model trained on the chair category in **ShapeNET**.
 All generations are conditioned on the same single coordinate and token, and inferenced in 10 iteration steps.

 From left to right: ground truth cloud, ground truth centers, sampled center used as an input, predicted ceneters, predicted cloud